meerahmed/mern-amazona/README.md

     2. npm install jsonwebtoken (use jwt.sign(user,secretkey,expiretime))
     3. define generateToken
     4. Install ARC (Advanced REST client) in Chrome for rest api test
+23. Complete Sign In Action
+    1. Handle Submit action
+    2. Save token in store and local storage
+    3. Show use name in header
+    4. Install npm i react-toastify for toast message from react